getsanjeev/retina-features/README.md

       - [Sample Output](#sample-output)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Blood Vessel Segmentation and Microaneurysm Detection for Diabetic Retinopathy

-In this project, we extract features namely blood vessels and microaneurysms for the purpose of analysing fundus images to detect signs of retinal tissue damage.

 ## Getting Started